ubern-mia/AUDIT/docs/user-guide/features/feature_extractor.md

 This pipeline provides an automated and extensible framework for processing large-scale MRI datasets, ensuring that all relevant features are extracted and saved for downstream analysis, such as predictive modeling or visualization.

+In the following sections, the users can explore in detail the different methods provided by AUDIT to extract relevant information from MRIs.